meower-community/.github/profile/readme.md

 ## 📖 General Rules

-1. Absolutely anything and everything in this organisation must be a Meower Bot or Bot library, unless you have permission from [@showierdata9978](https://github.com/showierdata9978)
+1. Absolutely anything and everything in this organisation must be related to Meower.
-2. All bots and bot libraries must be updated to follow new Meower Policies within 2 weeks
+2. All bots and bot libraries must be updated to follow all Meower policies.

-## 🤖 Bot Rules
+## 🤖 Bot Policies

 1. Bots should not post in home.
 There are 3 exceptions to this rule: invites to a bot group chat, if you have permission from the Meower Council, and commands that send less then 4 lines.